 For comparison: Young Bruce in the very Dickensian Gotham, as played by 15 year old David Masouz.

 Title (year and medium), national origin, adult actor for David if known, any other identifying information

 - David Copperfield, consisting of ‘The Early Life of David Copperfield’, ‘Little Em’ly and David Copperfield’ and ‘The Loves of David Copperfield’, (1911 film) American, Ed Genung, 3 reels, black and white, first non-British version, probably no Uriah and possibly no Steerforth

-- David Copperfield (1913 film) British, Kenneth Ware, 3 Davids (child, youth, adult), silent, a contender for the title of first British feature film, black and white
+- David Copperfield (1913 film) British, Kenneth Ware, 3 Davids (child, youth, adult), silent, a contender for the title of first British feature film, black and white.
+MY REVIEW HERE.

 - David Copperfield (1922 film) Danish, Gorm Schmidt, silent, black and white, first non-Anglosphere version, possibly no Steerforth or Emily

 - The Love Stories of David Copperfield (1924 film) British, silent, black and white, first